mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 Each profile in the default configuration file has an entry for `GeneralFuzzingCheck`.
 This is the check that performs header fuzzing.
 Under the `Configuration` section are `HeaderFuzzing` and `Headers`.
 These are the setting that you will change to enable header fuzzing.

+This snippet shows the `Quick-10` profile's default configuration with header fuzzing disabled.

 ```yaml
 - Name: Quick-10
   DefaultProfile: Empty